worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

                 "revenue_by_salesperson.png"), w=110)
 ```

-And our second one, using [`set_xy()`](https://pyfpdf.readthedocs.io/en/latest/reference/set_xy/index.html) to move the cursor to a position next to our first pie chart.
+And our second one, using [`set_xy()`](https://pyfpdf.readthedocs.io/en/latest/reference/set_xy/index.html) to move the cursor to a position next to our first pie chart:

 ```python
     pdf.set_xy(start_x + 110 + 2, start_y)